Skin Disease Claim: UK lawyer sets out the amounts of compensation you can claim for eczema and dermatitis

 There are two main types of compensation which can form part of your skin disease claim: compensation for your financial losses / expenses (such as lost income and medical expenses) and compensation for pain and suffering for the actual physical injury that you suffer.

-Some examples of compensation for pain and suffering for a skin disease claim settling in 2013, include:
+Some examples of compensation for pain and suffering for a skin disease claim settling in 2017 and 2018, include:

 1. Temporary dermatitis to the hands average claim payouts

 Contact dermatitis in the workplace which affects one or both of your hands with symptoms of rashes and itching which last for several months only will lead to a skin disease claim settlement of between: £1,500 – £3,500

 2. More serious dermatitis of the hands settlements

 Eczema of both of your hands with symptoms lasting for several years with possible permanent risk of recurrence if exposed to an irritant would attract a compensation settlement calculator of: £7,500 – £10,000

 3. Severe dermatitis compensation calculator

 In the worst cases of dermatitis to the hands – you will have permanent symptoms, which will include rashes, itching, dry cracked skin and psychological injury.
 For this type of eczema the amount of compensation calculated for your skin disease claim is: £12,000 – £17,000